Pryz/terraform-provider-ldap/README.md

 ## Note

-This Terraform provider is a fork of [a previous implementation by Pryz] (https://github.com/Pryz/terraform-provider-ldap), which is still available.
+This Terraform provider is a fork of
+[a previous implementation by Pryz](https://github.com/Pryz/terraform-provider-ldap), which is still available.
 The necessity of forking and continuing development on an independent repository rises from the need of implementing things at a much faster pace and being able to commit and have changes available as soon as possible.
 The initial set of